bgswan-shopify/project-planning/README.md

 * Task is checkbox, description, handle of who is working on it
 * Add PR once in review
 * Checked once merged
+* Close issue once story is complete
+* Optionally use Milestones for GSD phases

 ## Release Planning
 * Beginning of a new project/release
-* Represents the GSD phases
+* Includes all GSD phases
 * Create stories for release (include non-engineering work as well)
 * Distribute stories into sprints/iterations